dlschwartz/WritingHistory/PaperWriting.markdown

 * “Footnotes” means that you should not use endnotes!
 * Footnotes must be properly formatted according to the Chicago Manual of Style or Kate Turabian’s A Manual for Writers of Term Papers, Theses, and Dissertations.
-* See the [Cite page](../cite) of this website for more detail.
+* See the [Citations page](../Citations) of this website for more detail.

 #### <a name="bibliography"/>Bibligraphy/Works Cited
 * Bibliography must be properly formatted according to the Chicago Manual of Style or Kate Turabian’s A Manual for Writers of Term Papers, Theses, and Dissertations.
+See the [Citations page](../Citations) of this website for more detail.
 * Take particular care with the difference between an ancient author and a modern editor of an ancient text.
 The modern editor was not the author of your ancient source.
 The author is the author and the editor is the editor.
 Know the difference and cite your sources accordingly.
-See the [Cite page](../cite) of this website for more detail.
+See [here](../Citations/#workInCollection) for help citing a work in a collection.

 #### <a name="formatting"/>Formatting
 * Please do not include a title page.
 Simply put your name and this class at the